gadolinis/Automation_of_occupations_consequences_for_the_USA/README.md

 ![name4](https://github.com/gadolinis/Automation_of_occupations_consequences_for_the_USA/blob/master/img/general_Lost%20jobs%20ratio%20per%20state%20when%20we%20lost%20jobs%20with%20automatisation%20probability%20equal%20to%200.7%20(Threshold)%20or%20higher.png)

 As you see, every state loses around half of job positions.
 South Dakota and Nevada are the most sensitive and District of Columbia and Massachusetts are the most robust to automation.
+As you can see below, Nevada and South Dakota have the most occupations with high probability for automation.
+District of Columbia (DC) also has many occupations with low probability for automation like management, arts, protective service and this explains why DC is so robust to automation.

 ![name5](https://github.com/gadolinis/Automation_of_occupations_consequences_for_the_USA/blob/master/img/general_Occupation%20categories%20and%20probability%20of%20automatisation%20in%20S.%20Dakota%2C%20Nevada%2C%20DC%20and%20Massachusetts.png)

 South Dakota and Nevada have most jobs losses.
 Lets look, what are biggest occupations they lost.
-Let's start with Nevada data
+Let's start with Nevada data.

 ![name8](https://github.com/gadolinis/Automation_of_occupations_consequences_for_the_USA/blob/master/img/general_The%20largest%20most%20likely%20automatable%20occupations%20in%20Nevada.png)